- Bilateral Air Service Negotiations and Policy Support and Regulation

 The Register is available from the Department's web site at: https://www.infrastructure.gov.au/infrastructure-transport-vehicles/aviation/international-aviation/air-services-agreements-arrangements/register-available-capacity

-To assist applicants in developing their applications for available capacity, the Department has established a data room containing comprehensive up to date information in respect of Australia's bilateral rights and entitlements including information on:
+To assist applicants in developing their applications for available capacity, the Department can provide up to date information on Australia's bilateral rights and entitlements including information on:

 - points that can be served in Australia and overseas under each of Australia's air services agreements;